cbrackley/capC-MAP/doc/source/usage.rst

   subsequent arguments are ignored.

 ``INDEX <index>``
-  Required.
+  *Required*.
 Specifies the bowtie index for the reference genome;
   this will be passed to bowtie for the alignment step of the pipeline.
 The relative path must be given, with the name as specified when the reference was built using ``bowtie-build``.
   Takes exactly one argument; subsequent arguments are ignored.
+  Pre-built bowtie indexes are available to download on the bowtie website, though it is essential to ensure that the index is built from the same reference genome as the restriction enzyme fragments (for this reason we recommend building the index from the reference).

 ``RESTFRAGS <file>``
   *Required*.
 Specifies a bed file for the list of restriction enzyme fragments covering the reference genome, as generated using capC-MAP with the ``genomedigest`` mode.
-Note that this must have been generated for the same restriction enzyme as is specified by the ``ENZYME`` option.
+Note that this must have been generated for the same restriction enzyme as is specified by the ``ENZYME`` option, and must be generated from the same reference genome as the bowtie index specified by the ``INDEX`` option.
 Takes exactly one argument; subsequent arguments are ignored.

 ``ENZYME <enzyme name|cut sequence>``
   *Required*.
 Specifies the restriction enzyme used in the experiment, either by name or by